lady-bluecopper/HypED/README.md

 #### Dataset-related Settings
  - Dataset names: names of the files (without file extension).
- - Default values: comma-separated list of default values for each dataset, i.e., number of landmarks, percentage of hyperedges to sample, number of queries, lower bound lb for a s-connected component size to be considered for landmark assignment, max min overlap s, whether the oracle should be saved on disk.
+ - Default values: comma-separated list of default values for each dataset, i.e., value of *L*, percentage of hyperedges to sample, number of queries, lower bound lb for a s-connected component size to be considered for landmark assignment, max min overlap s, whether the oracle should be saved on disk.
- - Num Landmarks: comma-separated list of landmark numbers to test.
+ - Num Landmarks: comma-separated list of *L* values to test.
- - Experimental flags: test to perform among (1) compare strategies to find the s-connected components, (2) compare HypED with two baselines, (3) compare the performance using different importance factors, (4) compare the landmark selection strategies, (5) answer random queries, (6) perform a search by random tag, (7) find the s-line graphs of the hypergraph.
+ - Experimental flags: test to perform among (1) compare strategies to find the s-connected components, (2) compare HypED with two baselines, (3) compare the performance using different importance factors, (4) compare the landmark selection strategies, (5) create distance profiles for random queries, (6) create distance profiles for given queries, (7) answer s-distance queries for given queries, (8) perform a search by random tag, (9) find the s-line graphs of the hypergraph up to maxS.

-Then, the arrays that store the names, the number of landmarks, and the experimental flags of each dataset to test must be declared at the beginning of the script *run.sh*.
+Then, the arrays that store the names, the number of *L* values, and the experimental flags of each dataset to test must be declared at the beginning of the script *run.sh*.

 ## Output Format